-Detection of a relative risk (RR) of > 2.0 at 80% power requires a minimum of 115 PAXLOVID-exposed pregnancies for SA, 223 for SGA and preterm birth, 1,935 for stillbirth (the rarest of the outcomes), and 823 for MCM.
-Fewer PAXLOVID-exposed pregnancies are required to detect an RR of > 2.5 at 80% power: 56 for SA, 110 for SGA and preterm birth, 966 for stillbirth, and 410 for MCM.
+Detection of a relative risk (RR) of > 2.0 at 80% power requires a minimum of 127 PAXLOVID-exposed pregnancies for SA, 251 for SGA and preterm birth, and 2,212 for stillbirth (the rarest of the outcomes), with 1:2 matching.
+A minimum of 938 PAXLOVID-exposed pregnancies during the first trimester (the relevant etiologic window for MCMs) are required for the primary outcome of MCM.
+Fewer PAXLOVID-exposed pregnancies are required to detect an RR of > 2.5 at 80% power: 63 for SA, 127 for SGA and preterm birth, 1,142 for stillbirth, and 482 (exposed to PAXLOVID during first trimester) for MCM.